CodeYourFuture/scot-callback-cats/README.md

 ## Main Features
 Main features include:
-- A waiting list page with booking statuses, retrieved from a Postgresql database
+- A waiting list page with user details and booking statuses, retrieved from a Postgresql database
 - Ability to select users from the list and send a customisable message
 - The message UUID is stored in the database
 - Each message contains a unique link to a booking page where the user can select a date and time
+- The next two weeks of bookings are viewable in a bookings page, along with the user's contact details and how many bikes they require.
 <img width="941" alt="Screenshot 2022-02-22 at 10 36 09" src="https://user-images.githubusercontent.com/81445969/155115194-8916c32f-ce43-4b79-9e51-dbfa2b9c66c9.png">

 ## Contributors
 https://github.com/kenda121

 https://github.com/aalassv

 https://github.com/Tara-Q/

 ## Scripts